|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Comas outwardly resemble a state of deep sleep, but are actually quite more complex.
 A good working definition is that a coma is a state of unresponsiveness from which an individual has not yet been aroused.

 On rare occasions, doctors will induce a coma in a patient using drugs such as barbituates.
 This temporary procedure puts the brain into a resting state so that procedures such as brain surgery can be performed or to give the body a chance to recover from trauma.
-There was some hope that induced comas could be used to treat human rabies, but recent studies have determined the treatment is not ineffective.
+There was some hope that induced comas could be used to treat human rabies, but recent studies have determined the treatment is not effective.

 NOTE: We may collect a share of sales or other compensation from the links in the following list: